fubar2/galaxy_tf_overlay/README.md

 ```

 After starting the new image, watch the docker container logs until gunicorn is ready to serve, or wait
-about 20-30 seconds, then browse to [http://localhost:8080](http://localhost:8080)
+about 30 seconds, then browse to [http://localhost:8080](http://localhost:8080)
+When a Galaxy server appears it is in locked down mode - new accounts are not available.
+Proceed using the login credentials above.
-If a Galaxy server appears, proceed with the login instructions above and you should see a history containing all the example tools.
+A history containing all the example tools should be offered.

-Only an administrator can execute the ToolFactory tool.
-The default administrator login email is "toolfactory@galaxy.org" and the password is "ChangeMe!"
+*Only an administrator can execute the ToolFactory tool.
+The default administrator login email is "toolfactory@galaxy.org" and the password is "ChangeMe!"*
+Please do change it.
+Running the API_Key rotating tool in the Local Tools menu is *strongly recommended* on first login for Docker installations.
+They all share the same API key from one quay.io build initially so are particularly insecure until the keys are changed.

 ### Basic idea
 The ToolFactory is a Galaxy tool, with an automated *XML code generator*, that converts *working* scripts and Conda dependencies, into ordinary Galaxy tools.